 I have found this mix at specialty/health food stores, Walmart and of course Amazon.

-Why do you use a mix versus making it from scratch?
+Why do you use a mix versus making breadsticks from scratch?

 Trust me, I’d love to be able to just use my homemade gluten free mix and call it good.
 But, I have found when it comes to bread, it really takes quite a bit of ingredients and types of flours to pass off as just regular ol’ wheat flour.
 If you look at the label on the mix it has six types of flours and starches.
 I’d rather not have to buy all of those ingredients and measure them myself.
 While I look cooking from scratch, because of the sheer volume of cooking and baking I have to do all of the time due to our food allergies, I really appreciate when I can cut corners.
 Bob’s mix allows me to do that, and for me, that’s a win!
 This is not sponsored at all!